OwenWheatley/aws-cdk-url-shortener/README.md

 -   **AWS Lambda**: Executes the backend logic for shortening URLs and retrieving the original URLs.
 -   **Amazon DynamoDB**: A NoSQL database used to store the mapping between short URLs and their corresponding long URLs.
--   **Amazon API Gateway**: Exposes the Lambda function as an HTTP API for interacting with the URL shortener.
+-   **Amazon API Gateway**: Exposes the Lambda function as an HTTPS API for interacting with the URL shortener.

 **Setup and Deployment**
 ------------------------